Skip to Content

 On your way into downtown Moab, it’s easy to spot the Insta-famous Moab mural.
 Grab a photo with it, and find other fun, artsy spots in the city. 🙂

-You can find artwork throughout the streets of the town.
+You can find artwork throughout the streets of the town of Moab.
 Be on the lookout in unsurprising spots – like the side of a gas station or car wash!

 Make a day of it or just keep an eye out as you make your way around town.
 It’s one of the most unique things to do in Moab, and is perfect, simple fun for any age.